Morpheuslabs-io/a-besu-project/besu-scripts-uat/README.md

 ### Start/restart/stop

 Each node can be started/restarted/stopped on VM.
+Node that the network requires minimum 3 / 4 validator nodes to valiidate the transaction to be included in the newly produced block.

 ## genesis file info